arjayosma/awesome/content/blog/foreword/index.md

 ### Therefore

 As the number of developers grows every day, I hope this blog provides the help that they need and present the answers they wish to see.
+Always remember to stay awesome!